-556-2.3 Plastic Pipe Casing: Plastic pipe may be jacked and bored if its physical properties are sufficient, and it is rigid such that when supported or suspended at mid point it maintains a straight alignment.
+- 556-2.3 Plastic Pipe Casing: Plastic pipe may be jacked and bored if its physical properties are sufficient, and it is rigid such that when supported or suspended at mid point it maintains a straight alignment.
 If plastic pipe is Jacked and Bored it may not be used as a pressurized carrier.
 Plastic pipe casing installed by the jack and bore method requires the use of an auger.
 Open end jacking without the use of an auger for continuous cleanout of the bore as the pipe is advanced is not permitted.
-Closed end jacking is not permitted.

-556-2.4 Pipe Couplings and Joints: In addition to meeting or exceeding the conditions contained in Tables 556-2.1 and 556-2.2, to minimize potential for bore failure, couplings must not project at right angles from the casing diameter by more than 3/4 inch.

-(a) Steel Pipe Coupling and Joints:

-1. Welds must comply with 556-2.1(d) when couplings are not used or when the coupling thickness is less than the casing thickness.

-2. When couplings are used the casing joint needs only to be tack welded.
-Couplings must have a full bead weld such that the thickness, when measured at an angle of 45 degrees to the casing and coupling interface, must be no less than the casing thickness.

-(b) Plastic Pipe Couplings and Joints:

-1. Must meet or exceed all ASTM strength and composition standards established for the casing material to which they are being attached.

-2. Joints must be made sufficiently strong to withstand the pressures of jacking.
+Closed end jacking is not permitted. - 556-2.4 Pipe Couplings and Joints: In addition to meeting or exceeding the conditions contained in Tables 556-2.1 and 556-2.2, to minimize potential for bore failure, couplings must not project at right angles from the casing diameter by more than 3/4 inch. - 1.
+Steel Pipe Coupling and Joints: - a.
+Welds must comply with 556-2.1(4) when couplings are not used or when the coupling thickness is less than the casing thickness. - b.
+When couplings are used the casing joint needs only to be tack welded.
+Couplings must have a full bead weld such that the thickness, when measured at an angle of 45 degrees to the casing and coupling interface, must be no less than the casing thickness. - 2.
+Plastic Pipe Couplings and Joints: - a.
+Must meet or exceed all ASTM strength and composition standards established for the casing material to which they are being attached. - b.
+Joints must be made sufficiently strong to withstand the pressures of jacking.
 All chemical welds must be completely set and cured before any jacking is attempted.

 556-3 Construction Site Requirements.

-556-3.1 The Americans with Disabilities Act: When and where installations temporarily disrupt pedestrian use of sidewalk areas for periods exceeding two consecutive work days, provide an alternate route that meets ADA requirements.

-556-3.2 Site Conditions:
+556-3.1 Site Conditions:

-(a) Carry out excavation for entry, exit, recovery pits, auger slurry sump pits, or any other excavation as specified in Section 120.
-Unless approved by the Engineer, sump pits are required to contain auger fluids if vacuum devices are not operated throughout the boring operation.

-(b) Within 48 hours of completing installation of the boring product, ensure that the work site is cleaned of all excess auger fluids or spoils.
-Removal and final disposition of excess fluids or spoils is the responsibility of the boring Contractor and ensure that the work site is restored to pre-construction conditions or as identified in the Plans.

-(c) Restore excavated areas in accordance with the specifications and Design Standards.

-(d) Provide MOT in accordance with the Department Design Standards and the MUTCD when and where the former is silent.

-(e) Ensure that equipment does not impede visibility of the roadway user without taking the necessary precautions of proper signing and Maintenance of Traffic Operations.

-556-3.3 Ground Water Control: Investigate all sites for possibility of having to manage groundwater problems that may occur due to seasonal changes or natural conditions.
+- 1. Carry out excavation for entry, exit, recovery pits, auger slurry sump pits, or any other excavation as specified in Section 120.
+Unless approved by the Engineer, sump pits are required to contain auger fluids if vacuum devices are not operated throughout the boring operation. - 2.
+Within 48 hours of completing installation of the boring product, ensure that the work site is cleaned of all excess auger fluids or spoils.
+Removal and final disposition of excess fluids or spoils is the responsibility of the boring contractor and ensure that the work site is restored to pre-construction conditions or as identified in the Plans. - 3.
+Restore excavated areas in accordance with the specifications and Design Standards. - 4.
+Provide MOT in accordance with the Department Design Standards and the MUTCD when and where the former is silent. - 5.
+Ensure that equipment does not impede visibility of the roadway user without taking the necessary precautions of proper signing and Maintenance of Traffic Operations. - 556-3.2 Ground Water Control: Investigate all sites for possibility of having to manage groundwater problems that may occur due to seasonal changes or natural conditions.

-(a) When ground water level must be controlled, use a system and equipment that is compatible with the properties, characteristics, and behavior of the soils as indicated by the soil investigation report.
+When ground water level must be controlled, use a system and equipment that is compatible with the properties, characteristics, and behavior of the soils as indicated by the soil investigation report.

-556-3.4 Damage Restoration: Take responsibility for restoring any damage caused by heaving, settlement, separation of pavement, escaping boring fluid (frac-out) of the J&B operation at no cost to the Department.
+556-3.3 Damage Restoration: Take responsibility for restoring any damage caused by heaving, settlement, separation of pavement, escaping boring fluid (frac-out) of the J&B operation at no cost to the Department.